plforacle/heatwave-aws/connect-load-dbs/connect-load-dbs.md

 ## Task 1: Connect MySQL Shell to MySQL

+1. After the DB system reaches ‘Active’ state (green), click on the DB system name and copy your DB system end-point under the the ‘Host Name’ value.

-1. You can access the MySQL DB system using the host name and the admin user credential from any client machine.
+2. You can access the MySQL DB system using the host name and the admin user credential from any client machine.
 MySQL Shell 8.0 is required.
 On a command prompt, connect to MySQL